 On-Ground Public Health Experience

 Simmons’ online Master of Public Health program is designed to give you the real-world skills needed to positively impact public health and address health inequity on a local, national, and global scale.
-You will be able to choose from both national and global immersions, offering you critical on-ground public health experience that many employers require.
+You will participate in two immersion programs, offering you critical on-ground public health experience that many employers require.